thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/unsupervised-association-learning.md

 - **Total Associations**: Number of object ID pairs that have been associated
 - **Strong Associations**: Associations above a confidence threshold
 - **Average Strength**: Mean association strength across all pairs
-- **Spatial Consistency**: How well spatial relationships align across modalities
+- **Spatial Consistency**: How well spatial relationships align across visual patches
 - **Temporal Patterns**: Regularity and clustering of association events
 - **Confidence Score**: Time-weighted evidence for a candidate association, derived from CMP votes.
 We prioritize `non_morphological_features["evidence_strength"]`; if missing, we fall back to the vote’s `confidence` field.
 These scores gate co-occurrence logging (via `association_threshold`), accumulate with temporal decay, and contribute as one component to the final association strength (alongside co-occurrence, spatial consistency, and temporal recency).
 They are not the same as the final association strength.